 The number of movements tends to increase until 32 weeks and then stay about the same.
 As you near your due date, movements may change.
 Even during labour, you should feel your baby moving.

-Our Maternity Assessment and Triage unit operates 24 hours a day, 7 days a week, and your midwife will advise you if they need to check your baby’s movements and heartbeat.
+We are available 24 hours a day, 7 days a week, and your midwife will advise you if they need to check your baby’s movements and heartbeat.
 Reduced movements could mean your baby is unwell.
-Call our Maternity Helpline on 01689 863 572.
 Our midwives will be available to help, even in the middle of the night.

 More information about fetal movements